Gene duplication: Neofunctionalization

 Gene duplications are an essential source of genetic novelty that can lead to evolutionary innovation.
 Duplication creates genetic redundancy, where the second copy of the gene is often free from selective pressure—that is, mutations of it have no deleterious effects to its host organism.
 If one copy of a gene experiences a mutation that affects its original function, the second copy can serve as a 'spare part' and continue to function correctly.
 Thus, duplicate genes accumulate mutations faster than a functional single-copy gene, over generations of organisms, and it is possible for one of the two copies to develop a new and different function.
-Some examples of such neofunctionalization is the apparent mutation of a duplicated digestive gene in a family of ice fish into an antifreeze gene and duplication leading to a novel snake venom gene and the synthesis of 1 beta-hydroxytestosterone in pigs.
+Some examples of such neofunctionalization is the apparent mutation of a duplicated digestive gene in a family of ice fish into an antifreeze gene and duplication leading to a novel snake venom gene, the synthesis of 1 beta-hydroxytestosterone in pigs, and the acquisition of novel functions in the EXOV gene duplicated from EXOVL in Arabidopsis thaliana.

 Gene duplication is believed to play a major role in evolution; this stance has been held by members of the scientific community for over 100 years.
 Susumu Ohno was one of the most famous developers of this theory in his classic book Evolution by gene duplication (1970).
 Ohno argued that gene duplication is the most important evolutionary force since the emergence of the universal common ancestor.

 Major genome duplication events can be quite common.
 It is believed that the entire yeast genome underwent duplication about 100 million years ago.
 Plants are the most prolific genome duplicators.
 For example, wheat is hexaploid (a kind of polyploid), meaning that it has six copies of its genome.